Planning and scripting

 The outcome from this phase is a plan of action, a script and/or shot list.

 Filming and creating content

 Plan in hand we move to execution.
-With many projects it just involves scheduling a date to shoot.
+Setting a date to shoot.
 In more complex jobs, there may be locations and actors to arrange, props, permissions, subcontractors.

 The most common locations are our studio, at your premises, your client’s premises.
 Occasionally we will hire a studio or office, eg co-working facilities.